JiaweiLu1999/F22-Starter-Microservice/README.md

 ## Introduction

-This is a simple Flask based starter microservice for F22 Columbia classes.
+This is a simple Flask based starter microservice for COMS E5156 F22 Columbia classes.

 ## Setup